I don’t watch an awful lot of tv*. And the stuff I do watch is vary rarely live. Thank goodness for catch-up, right?

 - Know your numbers

-It’s the first module in The Boutique Academy (the only business course designed specifically fore retailers.
+It’s the first module of Scale Your Store the best business course designed specifically fore retailers.

 And it should be your first step as well.

 How many people are walking through your door?
-What is the average amount they spend?
-Which days are better sales days for you?
+How many people are (or will need to be) hitting your website.
+What is the average amount they do/will spend?
+What seasonal predictions do you have?

-Knowing your numbers helps you plan, and forecast, so you can reduce your overheads and wastage.
+Knowing your numbers helps you plan and forecast, so you can increase stock turnover and your revenue.

 - You don’t have to be the first.
 Or the best

-To be honest, you just have to have your sh*t together.
+To be honest, you just have to have your shit together.

-The fact that there ARE competitors in your market shows that people want what you sell.
-You just have to know what you want, how much it’s going to cost, and an idea of how you can get there.
+The fact that there ARE competitors in your market, shows that people want what you sell.
+You just have to know what you want, how much it’s going to cost, and a really good plan of how you can get there (market it).

-But if you don’t have a plan, you can’t expect anyone, an investor Shark, a team member, your family and friends, and most importantly, your customers, onboard.
+But if you don’t have a plan that is well researched, has a marketing plan AND you can articulate clearly and concisely in your sleep, you can’t expect anyone - an investor Shark, a team member, your family and friends, and most importantly, your customers, to come onboard.

-These seemed to be the key factors that stopped people from getting through to the ‘Sharks’ (investors).
+These seemed to be the key factors that stopped people from getting the ‘Sharks’ (investors) to take the plunge and invest.

 Add a little confidence, a good dash of self-belief, and a few good lugs of passion, and you have a winning proposition.